database-mesh/pisanix/docs/blog/2022-04-25-greetings.md

 Act as the required part of Pisanix, Pisa-Controller is responsible for:

-* Sidecar injection: Using MutationAdmissionWebhook inject sidecar to selected Pods
+* Sidecar injection: Using MutatingAdmissionWebhook inject sidecar to selected Pods
 * Pisa-Proxy configuration conversion: Retrieve service discovery, load balance, concurrency control, SQL circuit break configs in CRDs and convert them to Pisa-Proxy configurations
 * Pisa-Daemon configuration conversion: Retrieve traffic QoS configs in CRDs and convert them to Pisa-Daemon configurations